umarfarooq1990/DeepCluster/README.md

   ```

 ### 4. Run the Simulation
-Once you've configured the nanocluster composition, you can run the simulation by executing the following command:
+Once configured the nanocluster composition, we can run the simulation by executing the following command:

 ```bash
 python Deepcluster.py
 ```

-This will initiate the Deepcluster Agent to simulate and optimize the nanocluster configurations based on the specified parameters.
+This will initiate the agent to simulate and optimize the nanocluster configurations based on the specified parameters.

 ---